Faculty members publish books on variety of topics

 "Doing Good Works: Small Acts That Make a Big Difference"

-By Bryan Douglas with Sean Elliot Martin, adjunct professor, School of Arts and Sciences
+By Bryan Douglas with Sean Elliot Martin, part-time professor, School of Arts and Sciences

 "Bryan Douglas" is the pen name for a Pittsburgh man who became an Internet sensation after posting a YouTube video of his trip to Chicago to help complete strangers, from taking apart a swing set to delivering a car battery.
 Martin helped Douglas write the book, which offers straightforward steps for regular people who want to make a big difference in the lives of others.